chinedufn/percy/README.md

 > Libraries for building interactive frontend browser apps with Rust + WebAssembly.
 Supports server side rendering.

-Percy is collection of tools geared towards building single page web apps entirely in Rust that can also be rendered at the server.

-This allows you to build search engine friendly browser applications in Rust.

 ## [The Percy Book](https://chinedufn.github.io/percy/)

 Information about all of the libraries and tools can be found in the Percy book.